Benefits Of Interpersonal Psychotherapy As A Mental Health Treatment

 If you struggle to find this type of specialist in person near you, you may benefit from trying online counseling through a platform like BetterHelp.
 With online interpersonal counseling, you can attend phone, video, or in-app messaging sessions from home.
 In addition, online platforms can be significantly more cost-effective than in-person psychotherapy.

-What the research says about online therapy for depression and other mental health challenges
+Effectiveness of online therapy for depression, eating disorders, and other mental health challenges

 Studies suggest that online IPT can be as effective as in-person psychotherapy.
 For example, one study indicates that the participants of an e-IPT intervention reported reduced symptoms of depressive and anxiety disorders after partaking in the full treatment plan.
 In addition, the American Psychological Association endorses telehealth therapy as a practical option for many Americans.